FSipiano/newbieDictionary/README.md

 tl;dr: your variable and function names will be terms that your users are familiar with.

 ### Design Pattern -
+A design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.

 ### Destructuring -
 This means to unpack values in a data structure such as an Object or Array.